IliutaAndrei/web-scrapper/README.md

 - Flask web interface development
 - PDF parsing
 - CSV export
+- Currency conversion to RON

 The application logs into a target website, extracts product information, and stores it in a database.
-The saved products can be viewed, edited, and deleted through a Flask interface.
+The saved products can be viewed, searched, edited, and deleted through a Flask interface.

-Additionally, invoice PDF files can be uploaded through the web application.
+Invoice PDF files can also be uploaded through the web application.
 The system extracts product data from the invoice and exports it as a CSV file.

+For scraped products, the application stores the original price and currency, retrieves the daily exchange rate, calculates the price in RON, and saves the result in the database.

 ## Features